A Life in Song

 Tangled

 I watched Tangled the first time and quite liked it – I liked the story, and on a basic level, I liked the songs.
 However, upon the next couple of times I watched it, and then the next 39542952082 times I watched it, I came to realise that OH MY GOD THE SCORE.
 Alan Menken is already a genius, but this just isn’t fair.
 Listen to the instrumentation of I See the Light, or my personal favourite, the reprise of Mother Knows Best.
-Or just the background music in the scenes.
-It is truly, truly incredible.
-The film score for Tangled is one of the reasons that I decided I wanted to teach myself more about composing music for film.
-But this was more in the sense of writing actual songs which were performed as part of the film, not traditional, old-school Hollywood film music.
+Or just the background music.
+The film score for Tangled is one of the reasons that I decided I wanted to teach myself more about the construction of film music.
+But this was more in the sense of writing actual songs which were performed as part of the film, not traditional scores.
 This came later, and there is one person whom I have to thank for setting a fire inside me about the art of film music.

 John Barry

-The first I’ll choose is Body Heat.
-This song plays to my love of saxophone, and was another key one which made me want to play; I heard it before St Elmo’s Fire, and the two combined meant that the temptation of learning to play became very hard to resist.
+Body Heat plays into the saxophone thing and was another key one, combined with St Elmo’s, which made me want to play.
 I was once discussing Body Heat with a friend, and by that I mean I’d forced them to listen to it and tell me what they thought.
 I said that I thought the song was the musical equivalent of sex; or rather, how sex should be.
 They said it was more like seduction, and I found myself agreeing.
-The piece is beautiful, and the tempo combined with the peaks and troughs of the hook creates such an imaginative, unavoidable atmosphere that results in a piece dripping with seduction.
+The tempo and peaks and troughs of the motif combine to create such a heated atmosphere, heavy with anticipation.

 I read a biography of John Barry over the summer.
-Whilst sat on the roof listening to his discography, I noticed that there was a term frequently mentioned to describe the work of Barry – soaring.
-The next piece I chose to discuss embodies this trademark perfectly – Out of Africa.
-I will be forever grateful to my father for successfully dragging me along to the John Barry memorial concert at the Royal Albert Hall a few years ago.
+I would sit on the roof listening to his discography, and I noticed that there was a term frequently mentioned to describe his work – soaring.
+No better word to describe Out of Africa.
+I will be forever grateful to my dad for dragging me along to the John Barry memorial concert at the Royal Albert Hall a few years ago.
 I didn’t want to go, because at the time, I had no interest in his music whatsoever.
-I’m so, so glad that I went, because not only did I get to see Michael Caine (I love Michael Caine) and Dame Shirley Bassey, I got to sit for a whole evening in the Albert Hall listening to the Royal Philharmonic Orchestra play John Barry’s greatest hits.
-Even though I didn’t have an interest in film music, or know who John Barry was – I merely knew that he composed the James Bond theme tune – I could still appreciate the sheer power and brilliance of the music.
-Out of Africa is one of the songs that I associate with that concert, also because it was one of the first pieces by Barry that I ever heard.
-It’s remained one of my favourites.
+I’m so, so glad that I went, because not only did I get to see Michael Caine and Shirley Bassey, I got to sit for a whole evening in the Albert Hall listening to the Royal Philharmonic Orchestra play John Barry’s greatest hits.
+My only exposure at that stage was the James Bond theme tune, but Out of Africa is one of the songs that I associate with that concert, and it’s remained one of my favourites.

 Somewhere in Time is my dad’s favourite Barry piece, and one of mine.
 However, I viewed it differently before seeing the film.
-I shan’t give away the plot, I shall only say that the ending of the film was followed with about an hour and a half of hardcore weeping.
-It made the score even more poignant for me, but did not detract from its beauty.
-It’s not like whenever I hear the music, I burst out crying, but it’s like the musical equivalent of putting a name to a face.
-I am able to separate the two, but the score itself another soaring piece of magnificence.
+I shan’t give away the plot, I shall only say that the ending of the film was followed with about an hour and a half of weeping.
+Prioritize the score.

-I’ll discuss one more of John Barry’s pieces, because this is one of my more recent discoveries.
-And by recent, I mean within the last week or so.
-It is also the piece which gave me the lightning bolt moment.
-Up until now, I’d loved, appreciated and wanted to play John Barry’s music.
-When I heard the London Theme, I had to learn how to create the music.
-Taken from the series of songs composed by Barry for Elizabeth Taylor’s visit to London, I listened to the whole lot but kept going back to the London Theme.
-It’s so classic, it’s so classic Hollywood, it’s beautiful and mesmerising.
-I listened to it a few more times, and picked up a book about film music.
-I’m currently 4 chapters in.
+When I heard the London Theme, I felt that I had to learn how to create music.
+Taken from the series of pieces composed by Barry for Elizabeth Taylor’s visit to London, I listened to the whole lot but kept going back to the London Theme.
+It’s such classic Hollywood, it’s at once sweeping and beautifully elegant and feminine.
+I listened to it a few more times and picked up a book about film music.
+Currently 4 chapters in.

 Take This Heart – Richard Marx

 And now we come to my favourite song.
-It’s been newly appointed, and it took some emotional effort to yank the crown off Livin’ On a Prayer, but I think it’s more than justified.
+It’s been newly appointed, and took some emotional effort to yank the crown off Livin’ On a Prayer, but I think it’s more than justified.
 “You fear every step you make, so sure that your heart will break/It’s not how the story ends, you’ll be back on your feet again.”
 If you refer back to the first paragraph of this (very long) post, or the paragraph concerning St Elmo’s Fire, you may understand why I listened to this song on a loop for about 16 hours straight.
 Re: terror of real life and need for musical comfort.
 My dad showed it to me in his office one summer evening on a whim, saying that he used to play it in a band.
-I’ve often thought about this; that he wouldn’t have thought about it at the time, but he was playing what would become his daughter’s favourite song.
 Anyway, I love it.
 I love it with all my heart, I told Richard Marx how much I loved it (he said thank you), and I love the video.
-Apart from the sentimentality, I think the song itself is fantastic.
-Richard Marx has a habit of making the most satisfyingly melodic music ever, and this is no exception; it’s a brilliant piece of music, and once again, because I’m a crescendo whore, I love the ending as well.
-Everything about the song makes me feel empowered and euphoric, happy and safe.
+Richard Marx has a habit of creating the sort of melodic hooks which perfectly scratch the itch in your brain.
+Everything about the song makes me feel empowered, happy and reassured.
 It’s been my go-to throughout my year of transition, and I still continue to love it.

 Start Me Up – Rolling Stones

 Ok, it’s an unpopular opinion in my house, but I love the Stones.
-My dad doesn’t mind them, but there’s only so much he can listen to before announcing that it all blends into one.
-As someone who can rather comfortably listen to good blues music, I do not have this problem.
-I have many favourable Stones songs, but I’ve chosen Start Me Up, because it’s in my top 3, and quite possibly my favourite.
-This is primarily because the song always makes me think of when I saw them in Hyde Park in 2013.
-The band came onstage and Start Me Up just exploded, and the entire festival was enveloped in such a monumental, historical sound, it blew me away.
-I only have to hear the riff and it takes me right back to the summer; I recently rediscovered the fact that I have that very concert in live form on vinyl, and upon putting it on, the same feeling flooded back to me when I heard the riff.
-The cheers of the crowd, the sound of the guitars, everything brought me back to the feeling of walking bare foot on short, dusty grass, the faint, echoing sound of Fender guitars wafting around on the breeze, sun and relaxation.
+I have many favourable Stones songs, but I’ve chosen Start Me Up, because it always makes me think of when I saw them in Hyde Park in 2013.
+The band came onstage and Start Me Up just exploded, and the entire festival was suddenly focused on them and I felt the air around me lift.
+I only have to hear the riff and it takes me right back to that summer; the feeling of walking bare foot on short, dusty grass and the faint, echoing sound of guitars wafting around on the breeze and remembering that the day I saw the Rolling Stones was one of the greatest days of my life.

 Wake Me Up Before You Go Go – Wham!

-This song has infiltrated my life throughout the years at parties, through my general listening, my brother playing it on bass, among other scenarios.
-My first memory of it is sitting with my dad in his office, and he showed me this song, and I remember clearly the two of us laughing at the part of the video lit up in neon.
-The song stayed with me through the years purely because I come from a house of Wham! lovers, and just because the music is incredible.
-When we heard the news of George Michael’s death, we were all shocked.
-His talent was undeniable and unavoidable, and quite right too.
-This song was one which shaped my life by introducing me to that talent.
+Absolute banger.
+My first memory of it is sitting with my dad in his office, he showed me this song and I remember clearly the two of us laughing at the part of the video lit up in neon.
+I come from a house of Wham! lovers and will not hear a bad word against them.
+When we heard the news of George Michael’s death, it was the one which hit us hardest.
+His talent was undeniable and this was the song which introduced me to that talent.

 A life in song.
 A map for a crossroads.
 A helping hand for a work in progress.